louiss0/forastro/apps/docs/pages/libraries/utilities/template-projection.md

 or an object with a slot as it's arguments.

 When the slot is passed it must be evaluated as an expression.
-The slot could either return something for define template to render or nothing.
+The slot could either return something for templater to render or nothing.

 :::warning
- Never use a fragment with the slot that is passed to define template. html won't be rendered sometimes.
+ Never use a fragment with the slot that is passed to templater. html won't be rendered sometimes.
 :::